CodeAsm/lfs-pacman/README.md

 Download the necessary build files (`PKGBUILD`, `makepkg.conf` and `pacman.conf.x86_64`) from the [Install-Files](https://github.com/mssxtn/lfs-pacman/tree/master/install-files/pacman-5.0.2) to the build directory.

-Because we're still installing to /tools, the included PKGBUILD has had the following edits made:
+The included PKGBUILD has had the following edits made:

 * Removed 'groups' and 'depends' sections (We're not using groups, and as far as pacman knows none of the dependencies are installed.)
 * Edited the 'source' section to point to local tarball and files
-* Changed 'configure' prefix in the 'build' section to '/tools'
 * Removed 'check' section as most of the tests will fail with our current environment

 Now run the following command as your non-root user from the build directory: